vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-deploying-a-workload/index.md

     [The application registration page](images/image8.png "Register your application and click analyze.")

-5. Click back on to the home page icon and see that your application instance has been registered.
-Clicking into this application, you can explore your deployment, and various metrics regarding its health.
+5. Click back on the home page icon and see that your application instance has been registered.
+Clicking into this application, you can explore your deployment and various metrics regarding its health.

     [The front page of the Tanzu Application Platform UI](images/image9.png "Start exploring your application's metrics.")

 ## Next steps

 You now have an application deployed on to Tanzu Application Platform.
 Of course, several steps were completed for you.
-These include creating the initial application accelerator (the starter application) and adding it to Tanzu Application Platform.
-As well as creating the various files necessary to deploy including the `workload.yaml`, and the `catalog-info.yaml`.
+These include creating the initial application accelerator (the starter application) and adding it to Tanzu Application Platform, as well as creating the various files necessary to deploy, including the `workload.yaml` and the `catalog-info.yaml`.

-While this may make a good follow on for a future guide, for now check out the [Documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-getting-started.html#section-2-create-your-application-accelerator-10) for information about creating these for yourself and your own custom applications.
+While this might make a good follow-on for a future guide, for now check out the [Documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-getting-started.html#section-2-create-your-application-accelerator-10) for information about creating these for yourself and your own custom applications.

 Moving forward, check out the next post in this series: